dmh2000/go-live-reload/README.md

 **THERE IS ONE CATCH WITH GO**:
 In the React environment, when you change code, the server will restart, AND the changes show up immediately on the browser.
 This is possible because a React app has a bunch of JavaScript running in the app that handle it.
 Its baked into the React library that is part of the app.

 On the other hand, the go tools such as Air will restart your server when source code changes, but they don't force the browser to refresh the current page.
-So as far as I know with any of the go approaches, you have to manually refresh the page or possibly have it refresh itself with a periodic timer (which is horrible).
+So as far as I know with any of the go approaches, you have to manually refresh the page or possibly have it refresh itself with a periodic timer (horrible?).

 There is a solution that seems to work for me.
 By adding a bit of code, you can have REAL live reload with page refresh on code change.